Clio Logo

 Item 23 of 26

-This was the final location of Henry Perry's restaurant.
-Perry is widely regarded as the "Father of Kansas City BBQ," an impressive title given the long and storied tradition of barbecue in this city.
+Henry Perry is widely regarded as the "Father of Kansas City BBQ," and this was the location of the last restaurant he operated.
+Given the long and storied tradition of barbecue in this city, the fact that leading restaurants from Gates to Arthur Bryant's draw their roots to Perry's shop here at 19th and Highland is a tribute not only to Perry's craft, but his influence on the next generation of cooks and restaurant operators.
 The practice of barbequing meats in the city can be traced all the way back to the era after the Civil War when Southern migrants came to the city looking for work.
 The massive Kansas City Stockyards provided huge quantities of affordable meat to the area’s residents.
 Henry Perry began selling barbecue wrapped in a newspaper from a cart in 1907.
 A few years later, he opened Perry’s Barbecue, the city’s first barbecue restaurant.
 Encouraged by his success, more entrepreneurs opened their own restaurants, which were frequently concentrated around the African-American community of the 18th and Vine District.
-1900 Highland Avenue, at the corner of 19th Street, was the final location of Perry’s Barbecue restaurant.
+Perry operated a restaurant at 17th and Lydia, about three blocks northwest before moving to 1514 East 19th Street and operating his final restaurant at 1900 Highland Avenue.
 Today, Kansas City is well-known for its delicious barbecue from about 100 different vendors, including Arthur Bryant’s Barbeque and Gates Bar-B-Q, who both trace their methods to Perry.
 The city also hosts the American Royal, the largest annual barbecue competition in the world.

 Arthur Bryant with some of his famous BBQ